-- a) You may share the indoor activity space that is not classroom space with other programs at the same time you have children in care, if you have a written plan specifying how caregivers will supervise and account for children in your care.
-The plan must address the following: - The ages of the children; - The proximity of restroom facilities and the operation entrances and exits to the children's area; and - The nature of other activities and persons who may be sharing the space.
+- a) You may share the outdoor activity space with other programs at the same time you have children in care, if you have a written plan specifying how caregivers will supervise and account for children in your care.
+The plan must address the following: - The ages of the children; - The proximity of restroom facilities and the operation entrances and exits to the children's area; and - The nature of other activities and persons who may be sharing the space. - b) You must follow your written plan and submit a copy to [HHSC] Licensing upon request.